 Methodology

-This retrospective case series study includes all the immunosuppressed patients, solid organ and hematological transplant recipients who were diagnosed with hepatitis E virus infection in the National University Hospital, a tertiary referral center in Singapore, between May 2012 to September 2015.
+This retrospective case series study includes all the immunosuppressed patients, solid organ, and haematological transplant recipients who were diagnosed with hepatitis E virus infection in the National University Hospital, a tertiary referral centre in Singapore, between May 2012 to September 2015.
 All patients with newly diagnosed HEV infection based on positive HEV RNA assay, who were on immunosuppression therapy for prevention of graft rejection, were followed up.
 In one patient, the time of infection was determined with the use of stored, frozen serum.
 During the study period, the subjects who had transaminitis that were caused by persistent HEV replication were treated with ribavirin.
 The study was approved by the Domain-Specific Review Board of the National Healthcare Group (DSRB Number 2016/00250), and all the patients gave written informed consent.

-Medical records including all available laboratory assays for HEV including RNA and serology were reviewed.
-Pertinent data like the type of organ transplantation, time of organ transplantation and types and doses of immunosuppression at the time of HEV infection diagnosis were included.
-The management of the HEV infection was also reviewed including the length of time from onset of unexplained transaminitis to diagnosis and subsequent resumption of ribavirin.
+Medical records including all available laboratory assays for HEV, including RNA and serology, were reviewed.
+Pertinent data, like the type of organ transplantation, time of organ transplantation and types and doses of immunosuppression at the time of HEV infection diagnosis, were included.
+The management of the HEV infection was also reviewed, including the length of time from onset of unexplained transaminitis, to diagnosis and subsequent resumption of ribavirin.
 The outcome of ribavirin therapy and virologic relapse were monitored for three years after the end of therapy.

-All samples were analyzed at the Molecular Diagnostic Center at the National University Hospital.
+All samples were analysed at the Molecular Diagnostic Center at the National University Hospital.
 HEV RNA was detected and quantified with the use of a commercial real-time PCR assay for HEV (RealStar® HEV RT-PCR Kit 2.0, Altona Diagnostics, Hamburg, Germany).
-The limit of detection for HEV RNA was 10 IU/L. HEV genotyping was determined by sequencing and analysis as described in[5].
-A SVR is defined as an undetectable level of HEV RNA in the serum at least 6 mo after completion of ribavirin therapy.
+The limit of detection for HEV RNA was 10 IU/L. HEV genotyping was determined by sequencing and analysis as described in a previous study[5].
+An SVR is defined as an undetectable level of HEV RNA in the serum at least 6 mo after completion of ribavirin therapy.
 A non-responder is defined as persistently detectable HEV RNA after 12-wk of treatment with ribavirin.
-Relapse is defined as recurrence HEV RNA positive viremia after the completion of a 12-wk ribavirin therapy, despite initial response and HEV RNA negativity at the end of treatment.
+Relapse is defined as recurrent HEV RNA-positive viremia after the completion of a 12-wk ribavirin therapy, despite an initial response and HEV RNA negativity at the end of treatment.

 Statistical analysis

 Proportions were compared with the use of the Fisher’s exact test.
 Quantitative variables were compared with the use of the non-parametric Wilcoxon test.
-Independent factors associated with non-responder or relapse after initial SVR were analyzed with the use of SPSS version 21 software.
+Independent factors associated with non-responder or relapse after initial SVR were analysed with the use of SPSS version 21 software.
 In this analysis, non-responder/relapser (as defined above) were compared with those with a durable SVR for three years.
-A P value (two-sided) of less than 0.05 was considered to indicate statistical significance.
+A P value (two-sided) of less than 0.05 was considered as statistically significant.

 RESULTS